-It is a misconception by some companies to assume that all time served Landscapers are fully qualified in their work including operating and using the various tools and equipment.
+It is a misconception by some companies to assume that all experienced installers are fully qualified.
 Some were trained a number of years ago, even then very little or no training was provided.
-Refresher training, tool box talks and other manufacturer type instruction on the different techniques and products is a must to ensure an adequate standard is maintained; those serving their time should follow a recognised apprenticeship and gain a qualification.
+Refresher training, tool box talks and other manufacturer type instruction on the different systems and products is a must to ensure an adequate standard is maintained.